These 100% whole grain Blueberry Oatmeal Bars make the perfect grab-and-go breakfast or snack. Vegan and gluten-free!

 LOADED toast.
-It’s a thing.
-My current fave is Food For Life Baking Ezekiel cinnamon raisin bread toasted up, slathered with Crazy Richard’s almond butter (seriously the creamiest and drippiest) and topped with blueberries, strawberries, banana, cinnamon, and cacao nibs for crunch.
-It’s one heavy piece of toast.
+It's a thing.
+My current fave is local heritage grain sourdough toasted up, slathered with almond butter (seriously the creamiest and drippiest) and topped with blueberries, strawberries, banana, cinnamon, and cacao nibs for crunch.
+It's one heavy piece of toast.

 Now if you're not in the mood for said toast, these vegan and gluten-free blueberry oatmeal bars make a fabulous healthy breakfast or snack.
 They're just sweet enough to pass as dessert with the kiddos but healthy enough to double as breakfast.
 They'd be pretty unreal topped with melty vanilla bean ice cream.
 Not like I've tried it or anything.